-At this referral stage, we will inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
+At this referral stage, we will inform Parents/Carers, unless there are compelling reasons not to (if informing a Parent/Carer is going to put the child at additional risk).
 Any such decision will be made with the support of children's social care.